MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Metric-definitions.md

 |Meetings|Number of unique meetings that the time investor attended with one or more people in the collaborator group. |Group|Count|No|
 |Network size|Number of people in the collaborator group who had at least two [meaningful interactions](glossary.md#meaningful-interaction-define) in the last 28 days with the time investor.
 This counts both licensed and unlicensed employees in the collaborator group. |Group|Count|No|

-## Organizational network analysis (ONA) metrics
+## Network metrics

-These metrics are based on the following collaboration activities: emails, meetings, Teams calls, and Teams chats.
+The following network metrics are based on the collaboration activities, including: emails, meetings, Teams calls, and Teams chats.

 |Metric|Description|Query type|Data type|Customizable|
 |------|-----------|----------|---------|------------|